 In 2015, the team was joined by Francesca, who is currently working for the International Fund for Agriculture and Development at the United Nations.

 Recently, we have added more people to our team.
 Kayla, based in Washington, DC and a former contributor, is helping us implement our social media strategy and also editing contributors’ articles.
 Luiza, from Sao Paolo, Brazil, is a brilliant editor and has been helping us since September 2016.
 Our newest editor Anne is an anthropologist living in Budapest, Hungary, and she is passionate about editing and working together with our global team.
-Claudia from Italy, but based in London, is helping us hone our relationship (already tight because we are a family!) with our contributors.
-She is working with the team to design projects and tools to make our contributors’ work more visible.
+Sofie, from Stockholm but currently based in Bangkok, is helping us with our social media and outreach activities.
+Caroline, a graduate in International Relations, recently joined our team as Partnerships and Outreach Coordinator.

 Words in the Bucket is also formed by a vibrant and international team of contributors.
 Have a look at who they are.